georgekhananaev/py-image-compressor/README.md

 OUTPUT:
 ![alt text](https://github.com/georgekhananaev/py-image-compressor/blob/main/screenshot.jpg?raw=true)

+## Updates:.

+04/12/2022
+> 1. Added multicore image processing, now this is nearly 10 times faster.
+> 2. Better output for each image, you can see how much size you actually saved.
+> 3. Started working on the GUI interface, will be executable at least on Windows/Ubuntu.

 ## ---- UNDER DEVELOPMENT ----

 Discussion is opened.
 Leave your suggestions.
 Will be considered seriously!
 #### GUI interface, will be added soon...